TheOdinProject/curriculum/nodeJS/introduction_to_nodeJS/environment_variables.md

 VIDEO_URL="https://www.youtube.com/watch?v=X2CYWg9-2N0"
 ```

-This file can be added to your `.gitignore` file, making sure any secrets are kept safe!
-All you'd need to do now is import dotenv into your app (as early as possible in the code) so it can load those variables.
+**This file must be added to your `.gitignore` file** to keep secrets safe from being published!
+All you'd need to do now is import dotenv into your app (as early as possible in the code) so it can load your variables.

 ```javascript
 require("dotenv").config();